rlwhitcomb/utilities/README.md

 - Pivot demo program for CSS colors.
 - Lots of unit tests.
 - Separate version for utility library and each main program (cmp, tre, which, etc.); add to Environment.printProgramInfo
+- Java "install" task also installs the appropriate wrapper scripts for the platform.

 ## Notes on New Programs and Features